ErMandeep/Workflow-Canvas/readMe.md

-A simple but effecive application tool for capturing organizational activity flow and mapping it into a png.
+A simple but effecive application tool for capturing organizational personal, QA activity flow &or index-page flow mapping.
+Plus you can save the tree as a png.

 ![workflow](https://cloud.githubusercontent.com/assets/23016977/21630466/457abfb0-d229-11e6-9820-5b418b86da23.jpg)